StephenKeenan/README-Generator/README.md

   * [Questions](#)

   ## Installation
   The program requires Node.js and Inquirer.js.
-To install the required dependencies, run the command "npm i".
+To install the required dependencies, run the command 'npm i'.

   ## Usage
   When the user runs 'node index.js', they will be prompted to answer several questions about their repository.
 A README.md file will be generated with their responses once they have subbmitted all of their answers.

   ## Contributors
-  None
+  Stephen Keenan

   ## Testing
-  To run tests, run the command 'npm test.'
+  To run tests, run the command 'npm test'.

   ## Licenses
-  A
+  None

   ## Questions
   * <https://github.com/StephenKeenan>
-  * <stpehenkeenan02@gmail.com>
+  * <stephenkeenan02@gmail.com>